qmarcou/IGoR/README.md

 ### Inference and evaluation output
 Upon inferring or evaluating several files will be created in the corresponding folder.

-1.*\*_parms.txt* files contain information to create Model_Parms C++ objects.
+1. *\*_parms.txt* files contain information to create Model_Parms C++ objects.
 It encapsulates information on the model events, realizations and topology.

-2.*\*_marginals.txt* files contain information to create Model_Marginals C++ objects.
+2. *\*_marginals.txt* files contain information to create Model_Marginals C++ objects.
 It encapsulate parameters of the probability distribution underlying the recombination model.

-3.*inference_info.out* contains the inference parameters for traceability 4.*inference_logs.txt* contains some information on each sequence for each iteration.
+3. *inference_info.out* contains the inference parameters for traceability

+4. *inference_logs.txt* contains some information on each sequence for each iteration.
 This is a useful tool to debug inference troubleshoots.

-5.*likelihoods.out* contains the likelihood information for a given dataset.
+5. *likelihoods.out* contains the likelihood information for a given dataset.

 ### Inference and evaluation Troubleshoots
 Although the inference/evaluation generally run smoothly we try to list out some possible troubleshoots and corresponding solutions.